revbayes/revbayes.github.io/tutorials/morph/index.md

 parameters specify the shape of the distribution.
 State frequencies will be evaluated according to this distribution, in the same way that rate variation is evaluated according to the Gamma distribution.
-The discretized distribution is split into multiple classes, each with it`s own set of frequencies for the 0 and 1 characters.
+The discretized distribution is split into multiple classes, each with it's own set of frequencies for the 0 and 1 characters.
 The number of classes can vary; we have chosen 4 for tractability.